 After a long day of work, household chores and another day of emotionally draining news reports, it's no surprise you have little energy to spare when it comes to making dinner.
 But if you're trying to lose weight, or maintain a healthy weight while being stuck at home, that last meal of the day is key to avoiding late-night snacking and packing in all the nutrients your body needs.

-Looking to drop 10 pounds by summer?
-This plan is the perfect guide: It contains delicious meals with the right balance of lean proteins, high-quality carbs and healthy fats to give you fast and effective results.
+So what's for dinner tonight?
+We took all the guesswork out of that question by consulting TODAY nutritionist, Joy Bauer.
+Her plan is the perfect guide: It contains delicious meals with the right balance of lean proteins, high-quality carbs and healthy fats to give you fast and effective results.
 Plus, each tasty option has plenty of nutrient-packed and fiber-filled produce, providing loads of vitamins and minerals to keep you feeling full and satisfied.

-Each dinner option contains no more than 500 calories.
+Each of the Drop 10 dinner options contains no more than 500 calories.

-And finally, sit down and slow down.
-Take a seat and take the time to own your meal.
-Slow the pace of your eating — this will enhance digestion and allow you to be more aware of hunger and fullness cues.
+Then, take a seat and take your time.
+Slowing down the pace of your eating will enhance digestion and allow you to be more aware of hunger and fullness cues.

 Eat with 2 cups of steamed green beans or sugar snap peas.

 6. Slow cooker comfort food

 Chicken Curry and Vegetables or Slow Cooker Chicken and Black Bean Chili.
 For the Slow Cooker Chicken and Black Bean Chili, enjoy 1 serving with 1 dollop low-fat Greek yogurt + ¼ cup reduced-fat shredded cheddar cheese + ½ cup cooked brown rice or quinoa (OR 1/2 baked potato)